Sintrastes/magpy/README.md

 * Create magmas by instantiating the abstract base class `magpy.Magma`.
 * Compute values and test the properties of magmas.
 * Customize the character set used to display the value of magmas, unicode supported.
+* Use either * or + to represent the binary magma operator.

 Planned Features
 ---------------